 Pembrolizumab does not come in generic form.
 Pembrolizumab is similar to Opdivo® (nivolumab), another drug approved to treat unresectable or metastatic melanoma.
 Nivolumab is also approved for adjuvant treatment after complete resection in melanoma patients with disease in the lymph nodes or metastatic disease.
-Pembrolizumab is also used to treat recurrent (has come back after treatment) locally advanced or metastatic Merkel cell carcinoma, as well as metastatic and recurrent cutaneous squamous cell carcinoma that cannot be cured by treatment with radiation or surgery.
+Pembrolizumab is also used to treat recurrent (has come back after treatment) locally advanced or metastatic Merkel cell carcinoma, as well as metastatic or recurrent cutaneous squamous cell carcinoma that cannot be cured by treatment with radiation or surgery.

 Keytruda is approved to treat other cancers as well, including: non-small cell lung cancer, head and neck cancer, and classical Hodgkin lymphoma, along with others.
 Keytruda is also approved for the treatment of cancers with certain biomarkers, including certain solid tumor cancers that are considered tumor mutational burden-high (TMB H), microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR).1

 Pembrolizumab prevents melanoma cells from hiding from your immune system’s T-cells.
 Pembrolizumab is described in many ways, including:

 T-cells (T-lymphocytes) are a type of white blood cell.2 T-cells fight cancer and infection.
 They travel through the body, checking whether the cells they find are normal (healthy) or foreign (unhealthy).
 A receptor on the outside surface, called PD-1, does the checking.
 PD-1 stands for “programmed death receptor-1.”